wishing everyone Happy Holidays and a great new year!!! After having major tech problems this fall I am back to mixing the JaR 2 songs, as

 Ooops, the DVD box sold out in less than 2 days, a second "emergency refill" in just 1 more day, but as of now, Aug.
-20, CD Baby has received a
+20, there is a

 Wow!
 We sold out in two days BUT not a problem as I will ship more today.
-We have asked CD BABY if pre orders are OK since we do not want to
+We have asked our distributor if pre orders are OK since we do not want to

 stop the flow AND we will order many more from the pressing plant.
 With the pre orders we will know how many to have pressed up right away along